-Go to the Employee Benefits Wellness website at www.dbm.maryland.gov/benefits and click on the Wellness tab at the top of the screen.
-There you will find an introductory video, Frequently Asked Questions, and Quick Tips for completing your healthy activities, and more wellness resources available to you.
+For information concerning the 2017 Wellness Plan activities, go to the Employee Benefits Wellness website at www.dbm.maryland.gov/benefits and click on the Wellness tab at the top of the screen.
+There you will find the 2017 Wellness Plan Activities, Frequently Asked Questions, Quick Tips for completing your activities, and additional wellness resources available to you.